DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Mark A. Thierer - DENTSPLY SIRONA, Inc.

 Okay.
 Jeff, good questions, and I'll address them both.
 On implants, this is a big market and a very attractive market.
 And we're paying attention to what our competitors are doing.
 And we are underperforming, in my opinion.
 We do have a full product line.
-We've got very high quality products.
+We've got very high-quality products.
 And so this is an execution issue.
 And for some of you who've followed the Catamaran story, you know that my bias is to run to the fire.
 So we have already begun a deep inspection and operating review of the implant business and we have a plan to get it back on track very, very quickly.
 This is an attractive market and we should be leading in this market.

 Relative to the synergy numbers and providing you regular updates, the best regular update will be in our earnings per share that you'll see reported on a quarterly basis.
 I am happy to give you sort of a general update on where we're tracking.
 The areas of cost savings are up and down the income statement, all the way from cost of goods through our SG&A. There isn't an element of the business that we can't perform better and this is what I talk about in terms of good hygiene.
 So I think on our quarterly calls, I will be open to giving you some insight into status.
 But we'll get this $100 million into the P&L in 2018 and 2019.
 Next question?